wwong4374/trading-platform/.github/pull_request_template.md

 ## Changelog

-Provide a list of changes made to the codebase.
+- [ ] Provide a list of changes made to the codebase

 ## Testing

-- [ ] Document any testing done to ensure the changes work as expected.
+- [ ] Document any testing done to ensure the changes work as expected

 ## Screenshots